Kia Niro reliability & safety

 With tried-and-tested technology in terms of engine and electronics, there’s no reason to expect problems with the hybrid’s battery or motor to reduce those satisfaction levels later on.
 And of course with a seven-year warranty tucked into their back pocket, owners have every right to be reassured about their purchase.

 In all other respects, the Niro does well on the safety front.
-It comes with all the usual systems like anti-lock brakes and stability control, hill-start assistance and even lane-keeping assistance as standard on all trim levels.
+It comes with all the usual systems like anti-lock brakes and electronic stability control, hill-start assistance and even lane-keeping assistance as standard on all trim levels.
 There are also seven airbags and ISOFIX child-seat points.
 It's a shame that you can't add a space-saver spare wheel, though; there's only room for a tyre repair kit under the boot floor.